-- A. Composition: The two Vice Chairpersons will be appointed by the Consortium Council. - B. Purpose and Duties: To oversee the functionality, communications capabilities and performance of the Board of Directors, and to determine whether and how the board is fulfilling its responsibilities.
+- A. Composition: The Consortium Council will appoint the two Vice Chairpersons. - B. Purpose and Duties: To oversee the functionality, communications capabilities and performance of the Board of Directors, and to determine whether and how the board is fulfilling its responsibilities.
 The Committee shall inform the Board of the Board's success in meeting its mission and goals.
 It shall also review, revise and articulate the mission and goals of the Board of Directors, and shall recruit suitable individuals for membership on the Board of Directors.

 Section 5.
-Future Workforce Services Committee
+Services Committee